 - There are plenty of firms that perform Oracle advisement, but the advice ends up being rigged due to financial incentives.

-- Large companies use advisement to provide advice that leads to other business.
+- Large companies use advisement to provide advice that leads to other businesses.

-A large number of consulting companies provide advice and perform anything from software selection assistance to supporting various analytical initiatives.
-However, none of the larger, and very few of the others actually see themselves in the decision support business as a business.
+Many consulting companies provide advice and perform anything from software selection assistance to supporting various analytical initiatives.
+However, none of the larger and very few others actually see themselves in the decision support business as a business.
 In this article, we will describe why this is such a problem.

 The Financial Incentives at Oracle Consulting Firms

-In order to attain and retain a leadership position at an Oracle consulting firm one must bring in roughly $2 million in revenues per year.
+To attain and retain a leadership position at an Oracle consulting firm, one must bring in roughly $2 million in revenues per year.
 There is no way to attain this quote by performing smaller projects, of which software selection and analytical initiatives would be examples.
 To attain this yearly quota, one needs to sell implementations.
 Decision support projects tend to smaller, shorter, and offer less stable consulting revenue.
-For a company with a significant overhead (offices, support staff, large senior member compensation) smaller projects of this nature are not sustaining.
+For a company with a significant overhead (offices, support staff, large senior member compensation), smaller projects of this nature are not sustaining.